data-engineering-community/data-engineering-wiki/Tools/Tools.md

 - Learn [[SQL]], the most widely used language for interacting with data.
 - Learn [[Python]] which is the most popular programming language in data engineering. [[Java]] and [[Scala]] are also used for more niche use cases.
 - Learn how to use a set of cloud tools like [[Amazon Web Services]], [[Microsoft Azure]], or [[Google Cloud Platform]].
-Choose AWS if you're unsure because it has the most [marketshare](https://www.statista.com/chart/18819/worldwide-market-share-of-leading-cloud-infrastructure-service-providers/) and thus more job opportunities.
+Choose AWS if you're unsure because it has the strongest [market share](https://www.srgresearch.com/articles/genai-helps-drive-quarterly-cloud-revenues-to-119-billion-as-growth-rate-jumped-yet-again-in-q4) and thus a broad ecosystem and more job opportunities.

 ## Databases